 Items Needing Stickers

 The following items require stickers prior to being picked up for disposal.
 Stickers may be obtained at the Village Office during regular office hours: Tuesday through Friday, 8:00 A.M. to 4:30 P.M.
 Anyone having a question may call the office at 608.759.3721.

 Tires may be disposed of ONLY by obtaining a sticker from the Village Office.
 There is a $2.00 sticker cost per tire.
 Adhere the sticker to the tire, and place the tire next to your recyclables on any Thursday of the month.
 NO tires will be picked up without having the appropriate sticker.

 Appliances may be disposed of ONLY by obtaining a sticker from the Village Office.
 The cost of a sticker is $5.00 per appliance.
 Place the stickered appliance at curbside on the 1st Thursday of each month.
 NO appliance will be picked up if it does not have the applicable sticker.

 Electronics are banned from Wisconsin landfills.
 Special pick ups are scheduled annually in August, during the village’s electronics recycling campaign.
 These dates & times are announced in the village’s quarterly newsletter prior to pick up.
 If you would like to dispose of electronic items in the interim, you must make your own arrangements.

 Request a Service

-A service may be requested by calling the Village Office at 608.759.3721 or by completing and submitting this online service request form and emailing to firstname.lastname@example.org.
+A service may be requested by calling the Village Office at 608.759.3721 or by completing and submitting this service request form and emailing to firstname.lastname@example.org.